mjdamgaard/UP-Web-Project/README.md

 at least if one is already familiar with the vision of the Semantic Web, is that of semantic searches.
-And though this application might potentially become very useful in a future when the network around SDBs has grown large enough, it will take a long time before it can compete with modern-day search engines.
+And though this application might potentially become very useful in a future when the network around SDBs has grown large enough, it will take a while before it can start to compete with modern-day search engines.
 But there is another application that I believe can become extremely useful quite fast, and which does not have the same competition against it from existing technologies.
 Since this application also very much utilizes some of